lbutry/nii2stl_docker/README.md

 **General options**

 - `-work` Keep work directory.
+- `-tag <tag>` Tag for the FreeSurfer and output folder.
+[Defaut: None]

 ### Output

 All outputs are saved in the home directory.
+If `-tag` is set, `_<tag>` is appended to the output and FreeSurfer folder.

-- `home/freesurfer/` Segmentation output of FreeSurfer.
+- `home/freesurfer/...` Segmentation output of FreeSurfer.
 - `home/output/brain_final.stl` 3D-printable STL model of the whole brain.
 - `home/output/cortical_final.stl` 3D-printable STL model of the cerebrum.
 - `home/output/subcortical_final.stl` 3D-printable model of the brainstem and cerebellum.
-- `home/output/hemi/` 3D-printable STL model for both hemispheres.
+- `home/output/hemi/...` 3D-printable STL model for both hemispheres.
-- `home/output/lobes/` 3D-printable STL model for each brain lobe.
+- `home/output/lobes/...` 3D-printable STL model for each brain lobe.
-- `home/output/parcels/` 3D-printable STL model for each parcel of the Desikan-Killiany Atlas.
+- `home/output/parcels/...` 3D-printable STL model for each parcel of the Desikan-Killiany Atlas.

 # Q & A

-1) My MR images are in DICOM format and not in .nii or nii.gz.
+**Q1: My MR images are in DICOM format and not in .nii or nii.gz.**
 - You can convert DICOM to NIfTI using [dcm2niix](https://github.com/rordenlab/dcm2niix).

-2) I already have the output of FreeSurfer 'recon-all' and 'segment_subregion brainstem'.
-How can I use it?
+**Q2: I already have the output of FreeSurfer 'recon-all'.
+How can I use it?**
-- Copy the output to the home directory and rename it to 'freesurfer'.
-You should now use the '-fs_skip' flag.
+- Copy the output to the home directory
+- Now you have two options: (1) Rename it to 'freesurfer' or 'freesurfer_<tag>' when using the `-tag` option.
+(2) Use the `-fs_dir` flag to specify the name of your FreeSurfer output directory.
+- Use the `-fs_skip` option to skip the 'recon-all' pipeline.

-3) I already have the output of FreeSurfer 'recon-all' but not of 'segment_subregion brainstem'.
+**Q3: I already have the output of FreeSurfer 'recon-all' but not of 'segment_subregion brainstem'.**
 - Copy the output to the home directory and rename it to 'freesurfer'.
 You should now use the '-fs_only_brainstem' flag.